 ..this sub-$100 shoe is excellent value for money and ideal for everyday training

 - The New Balance 775 v3 is a running shoe that’s created for those who have a neutral pronation.
 It features a few design updates, but it’s mostly similar to its predecessor.
 In terms of its façade, while it still uses mostly printed overlays, they’re thinner this time around and they do not encompass a huge area of the upper unit.
 The heel section still uses a stitched overlay for more concrete foot lockdown.

-- Two technologies make up the mid-sole unit of this running shoe.
+- Two technologies make up the midsole unit of this New Balance shoe for running.
 The first one is the CUSH+ and it’s where the foot stands on.
 The second one is EVA and it extends to the ground, making it a part of the outsole, as well.
 A memory foam insert adds a bit more cushioning, as well.